Benjas333/RussianRoulettePy/README.md

 |apps | Would remove application directories from 'Program Files' and 'Program Files (x86)' instead of 'folders' arg.
 |executables | Would remove .exe files from the computer, variation of 'apps' mode.
 - Maybe add global score using env variables.
+- Maybe add basePath as an arg, instead of being a const.
+That would be interesting.
 - GUI Program (just to visualize the files you're gonna lose before losing them LMAO).
 - Some day I'll make this shit a videogame (probably wouldn't use Python).
+- Rn it works with a while loop and inputs.
+But, for the GUI and the videogame it probably has to be an iterable object, so I had to add that.

 ## Contributing
 Idk.
 If you want so.